Margarethe Selenka: Early life

 Margarethe Lenore Heinemann was the daughter of a merchant.
 In 1886, she married the writer Ferdinand Neubürger, but the marriage ended in a divorce a few of years later.
 In 1893, she remarried, to Emil Selenka, a professor in zoology at the University of Erlangen, who was the widower of her sister.

 Under Selenka's influence, she began to study palaeontology, anthropology and zoology and became his assistant.
-In 1892 she participated in a scientific expedition to Ceylon, Japan, China and the Dutch East Indies led by her husband.
+In 1892, she participated in a scientific expedition to Ceylon, Japan, China and the Dutch East Indies led by her husband.
 When Emil Selenka became severely ill during their stay in the Dutch East Indies and had to return to Germany, she continued the work, spending some months exploring the jungles of Borneo to study apes.
 Back in Germany the couple wrote a report on their journeys titled Sonnige Welten: Ostasiatische Reiseskizzen ("Sunny Worlds: East Asian Travel Sketches").

 Feminism

 The Selenkas moved to Munich in 1895.
-Here, she would eventually become a professor at the Ludwig Maximilian University.
+Here, she would eventually become a professor at the Ludwig-Maximilians-Universität München.
 She befriended the feminists Anita Augspurg and Lida Gustava Heymann and became involved in the German feminist-pacifist movement, that associated domestic violence against women with the tendency in countries to go to war.

-Together with Augspurg, who was Germany's first female professional lawyer, Selenka campaigned for women's suffrage and legal gender equality in the German empire.
+Together with Augspurg, who was Germany's first female professional lawyer, Selenka campaigned for women's suffrage and legal gender equality in the German Empire.
 She became a member of the Verband fortschrittlicher Frauenvereine (VfFV), Germany's feminist organization that was considered radical at the time.
 Selenka was also a pacifist, who believed future wars could be prevented by dialogue and the establishment of international laws.
 In 1899, she was the main organizer of an international pacifist demonstration.